-Commercial insurance broadly covers insurance packages that protect a business.
+Business insurance is the term used to describe a full package of commercial insurance covers, each policy included within this wider group will protect a business against a different risk.
 This could be against liability claims, theft, crime, or even loss of income through unforeseen business interruptions.

 Depending on your business, some insurance packages will be more appropriate to your commercial enterprise than others.
-This depends largely on the types of commercial insurance wrapped up within that product; understanding which policies are most important to your venture will help you get comprehensive protection.
+This depends largely on the types of business insurance wrapped up within that product.
+Understanding which policies are most important to your venture will help you get comprehensive protection.

-Commercial insurance comes in many different forms.
-Here are some of the products your business might need.
+Here are some of the products you might need:

 Professional indemnity insurance

 Professional indemnity insurance protects you in the situation that a customer claims you have not performed a promised service to a satisfactory standard.
 This may be through negligence or poor workmanship, defamation, an infringement on intellectual property rights, or breaching the confidence of a client.

 Professional Indemnity Insurance is a valuable product for any business that deals with customers’ or clients’ personal information, and if the business provides expert skills or advice.

 Commercial public liability insurance protects your business from claims arising from a third-party who has been injured or damaged because of your business activities.It’s not a legal requirement for businesses in the UK to have public liability insurance, but it can protect you against costly and damaging liability claims.

 In the UK, employers’ liability insurance is a legal requirement – no matter what size your business is.
 This kind of insurance provides you cover if one of your employees becomes ill or injured as a result of a hazard at work which you might not have been aware of.